 The majority of spawnings between Pajama Cardinalfish take place at night making them hard to view.
 Usually, the first sign that spawning has indeed taken place, is the male having a swollen jaw.
 Spawnings will be regular and easy between mated pairs.

 The male will carry the eggs for between three and four weeks during which time he will not feed.
 The female’s job during this time is to protect both the male and the eggs.
 She will do this with extreme aggression, remaining with the male until the fry are released.

 Resulting and surviving fry, males may eat their first few broods, can be fed with a turkey baster on baby brine shrimp until they are large enough to feed on their own.
 Removal of the male from the main aquarium to a breeding tank, once he is brooding, is advisable.
 This will help ensure that other aquarium inhabitants cannot feed on the fry and make it easier for you to feed them.

 Suitable tank mates

 Due to the Pajama Cardinalfish being timid it is not advisable to house them with larger and more aggressive tank mates.
 Rather, they should be kept with species that are as peaceful as themselves.
 Seahorses and Pipefish can make ideal aquarium companions, as can filefish, Clownfish, Dwarf Angelfish, Dragonets, Gobies, and Wrasses.

-Potential tankmates, but with care, could also include Damsels, Parrotfish, and Pseudochromis.
+Potential tankmates for pajama cardinals could also include Damsels, Parrotfish, and Pseudochromis.
 You should, however, have a backup plan if placing these species together, in case things do not work out.

 Conclusion: Pajama Cardinalfish Care Guide